In these days of sustainable development and environmental protection, attracting animal and insect life in your garden is a necessity.

-Also protect green lacewings, bumblebees, bees and hunting wasps, hoverflies, forficules (earwigs) and ground beetles by giving them a “hotel” for them to hibernate.
+Also protect green lacewings, bumblebees, bees and hunting wasps, hoverflies, forficules (earwigs) and ground beetles.
+To do this, give them a “hotel” for them to hibernate.
+Butterflies deserve attention, too!

-You can find on the market or in stores small huts made of wood with natural materials in them, with holes and nooks and crannies everywhere but you can also build your own with whatever you have available!
+You can find on the market or in stores small huts made of wood.
+These often have natural materials in them, with holes and nooks and crannies everywhere.
+But you can also build your own with whatever you have available!

 Pierrick Le Jardinier